SEHTeam/geocoder-api-demo/README.md

 # Here Technologies API

-This code sample demonstrates use of AWS Lambda to call Here Geocoder API, works with data in S3.
+This code sample demonstrates use of an AWS Lambda which calls the [Here Technologies Geocoder API](https://developer.here.com/documentation/geocoder/topics/why-use.html), and works with data in S3.
 Shown below is the architecture of this code sample.

 ![geocoder-and-aws](/images/geocoder-and-aws.png)